TadashiJei/Arashi-Ao/README.md

 3. Depending on the software implementation, you might need to adjust settings through a serial monitor or physical buttons to control the disruption range.
 4. Observe the effects of the jamming on nearby Bluetooth devices within the range.

-**Important Notes:**

-* **Safety First:**  Ensure the automatic shutoff timer is functional in the code to prevent unintended interference with critical Bluetooth operations.
-* **Legal Disclaimer:** Using a Bluetooth jammer without a license is illegal in most countries.
-Arashi-Ao is intended for educational purposes only and should be operated in a controlled environment with proper authorization.
-* **Advanced Use:** This READE.ME provides a basic overview.
-The actual software might offer additional functionalities; refer to the code documentation for detailed explanations.

 **Additional Resources:**

 * ESP32 Documentation: https://docs.espressif.com/projects/esp-idf/en/stable/esp32/index.html